emmett-framework/emmett/docs/upgrading.md

 Since the migrator won't see the change, you have two ways to adapt your old code to weppy 0.8:

-- run a custom migration where you manually migrate the affected columns to the new types
+- run a custom migration where you manually migrate the affected columns to the new types and use the new adapter
-- change the adapter in your database configuration from `postgres` to `postgres3`
+- change the adapter in your database configuration from `postgres` to `postgres3` in order to use the old adapter

 #### has_one relations in join and including selections